tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

   - “Through organizations like Save the Children and Compassion International, you can sponsor a child for less than $500 per year, helping the child grow up safe, healthy, and better educated—and starting a positive cycle for future generations.”
   - “If you don’t have as much money to give away as you’d like, you still probably have time to give.”

+- The goal is to have roughly 50k for each child.
+I can use an [RESP](https://www.getsmarteraboutmoney.ca/learning-path/resps/how-resps-work/) and combine it with government matching.
+Based on this calculator, saving roughly 150$ dollar per child per month from the time they’re born should be sufficient to pay for an undergraduate degree.
+This is especially true if they qualify for grants and scholarships.

+- I plan to tell them that roughly 50k will be distributed to them as needed throughout their twenties and thirties.
+The less they use for school, the more they’ll have for starting their life.
+I can distribute this amount as birthday gifts, Christmas gifts, wedding gifts, graduation gifts, etc.

 # Don’t live your life on autopilot.

 - **Spending-to-saving ratio**